Ritwik-cloud/Chaintech_assessment/README.md

 Toast Notifications: Success and error messages are shown with react-hot-toast for enhanced user experience

-How to Use:----

-Register:
-Users fill out the registration form with name, email, password, and phone number.
-Upon submission, a verification email is sent.

-Verify Email:
-Users must click the verification link in the email.
-The email contains a link that directs users to the login page for security confirmation.

-Login:
-After verifying their email, users log in using their credentials.

-Profile:
-Upon successful login, users are redirected to the profile page where they can view their email, edit their full name and phone number, save changes, or logout.

 Project Structure:---
 src/auth/register — Registration page with form validation and Supabase signup